Katharine Carruthers 杜可歆

 After around 18 months in the team, Yasmin stepped in to the role of MEP Project Manager in May 2020 and is now responsible for ensuring that project outputs are planned, organised and delivered successfully.

 Although a newcomer to the Chinese language, Yasmin holds a BA in German and Spanish from the University of Leeds.
 As part of her degree programme, Yasmin studied abroad in the Spanish city of Granada and later spent a year in rural Germany teaching English in two local secondary schools.
 Also while at university, Yasmin worked on an outreach programme which sought to widen participation in the study of modern foreign languages.
-Since university, Yasmin has worked in a range roles related to project management across both the public and private sectors.
+Since university, Yasmin has worked in a range of roles related to project management across both the public and private sectors.